A property chain begins with someone who is buying a home (usually a first-time buyer, but not always) and ends with someone who's selling one.

 1. Keep communicating

-By building relationships, you can increase your chance of keeping a chain together - and it becomes harder to let somebody down once you’ve built up a rapport.
+It becomes harder to let somebody down once you’ve established a rapport.

 2. Be organised